Milazzo11/MIDPEM/README.txt

 To start the manager, edit the bot token and add a bot to controller Discord server, then run "man.py" on all desired remote controlled devices.

+[ NOTE: on larger distributed systems, using the "all devices" command variant will often throw a built-in Discord "rate limit" error -- this is unfortunately not something that can be avoided, and the recommended solution is to create auxiliary helper scripts to iterate through devices and execute individual commands with built-in delay ]

 =========
 Commands:
 =========